MPRlab/mono/CSP_Composer_V2/README.txt

 		in between its current register and desired regiter.
 		No jumps allowed!

-	4) Unary Exclusion Constraint: A given set of notes, cannot be played together.
+	4) Ary Exclusion Constraint: A given set of notes, cannot be played together.
 Ex: A B C cannot be played simultaneously

-	5) Unary Inclusion Constraint: A given pair of notes, can only be played together.
+	5) Ary Inclusion Constraint: A given pair of notes, can only be played together.

 	6) Set Beginning of Piece Constraint: Manually sets a certain